[Back to Physical Challenges]

 Reuse

 One strategy is to take used plastic and re-process it, so that it can be used in a different way.
-This inevitably degrades the plastic, so it can only be reused a few times - but that is better than nothing.
+This inevitably degrades the plastic, so it can only be reused a few times - it is better than nothing, but it is expensive and inefficient, and can only deal with a small amount of the plastic we produce.

 Digestion